easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <center>
 <a href="./Images/Environment/depositionFractions.png"><img src="./Images/Environment/depositionFractions.png"></a>
-<i>Figure 4.
-The deposition fraction in each compartment is computed as a function of particle size, and the deposition fraction for a collection of particles within a histogram bin is computed from the mean deposition fraction within the boundaries of the bin.
+<i>@figuredef {EnvironmentAerosolDeposition} The deposition fraction in each compartment is computed as a function of particle size, and the deposition fraction for a collection of particles within a histogram bin is computed from the mean deposition fraction within the boundaries of the bin.
 An 8 bin partition is shown in the figure for illustration purposes.
 The CDM supports histograms with an arbitrary number of bins.</i>
 </center><br>

 The size-independent deposition efficiencies are computed from the deposition fractions using @equationref {mathrm_K_B}.